NREL/torc/docs/db_installation_local.rst

     127.0.0.1:8529@_system>

 Here is the ``arangosh`` command to create a database.
 You can use any name; all examples in this page use ``workflows``.
-Note that there can only be one workflow per database, but you can create as many databases as you want.
+Note that the name shows up in the the API endpoint that you'll create in the next step.

 .. code-block:: console